Choose your path

 • Laptops (external mouse recommended)

-• A financial calculator is required.
-The accepted model used in the course is the HP-12C.
 Note: Cellular phones, tablets, iPads, and other devices that connect to the Internet are NOT permitted during the exam.

 • Spreadsheet program: Excel 2010.
 You must be familiar with basic Excel and calculator operation when the course begins.
 Answers to problems in course material are shown using Excel 2010.
 Do not come to class expecting to be taught how to use Excel.